2 min read

 Advanced Transmission

-Wind and solar generation is booming.
+The wind and solar generation are booming.
 However, large wind and solar sites are often located in less-populated agricultural areas, sometimes hundreds of miles from more densely populated cities and commercial customers.
 Connecting these consumers to renewable generation will require a combination of new high-voltage transmission line construction and improving the utilization of current transmission lines with Power Flow Controls, Dynamic Line Ratings, and Topology Optimization technologies.

 Advancements in Wind Energy